henry-zwart/boids/README.md

 At each timestep, each boid's instantaneous acceleration is calculated as a weighted combination of the above rules.
 The resulting changes in velocity and position are calculated for a boid, $b$, as:

 $$v_b(t + \Delta t) = v_b(t) + a_b(t)\cdot \Delta t$$

 and

 $$x_b(t + \Delta t) = x_b(t) + v_b(t + \Delta t) \cdot \Delta t$$

+Where the velocity at each step is bounded such that the speed lies in the (paramererisable) allowable range.

 ### Predators